Weyes Blood: 2003–2014: Career beginnings and The Innocents

 At the age of 15, Mering began using the moniker Wise Blood (a reference to the 1952 Flannery O'Connor novel) to write songs.
 She changed to Weyes Bluhd on several self-released records before changing the spelling to Weyes Blood.
 After finishing high school, Mering relocated to Portland, Oregon to attend Lewis & Clark College, where she majored in music and had a radio show on the campus radio station.
 However, Mering dropped out after her first year of studies.
 She subsequently began touring the underground music scene, performing as a bassist in the Portland-based band Jackie-O Motherfucker and playing keyboards and singing with noise rock band Satanized.

 In 2011, she released her debut studio album The Outside Room as Weyes Blood and the Dark Juices on Not Not Fun Records.
-Uncut magazine described the album as devotional and ethereal, but with an edge", while Beatbots found it "an impressive and ambitious album".
+Uncut magazine described the album as "devotional and ethereal, but with an edge", while Beatbots found it "an impressive and ambitious album".
+Brett Abrahamsen later included the album on his "ten greatest albums of the 2010s" list.
 Mering released her second studio album in October 2014 called The Innocents, which was released through Mexican Summer.
 It was recorded in rural Pennsylvania, Mering's apartment and Gary's Electric Studio in Greenpoint, Brooklyn.
 It included contributions by Jacob Brunner (drums) and James Strong (bass).
 Mering described the theme of the album as being "about my first real relationship that went really awry."

 2014–2021: Front Row Seat to Earth and Titanic Rising

 After the album's release, Mering relocated from New York to Los Angeles, California.
 She commented: "I was in New York alone: no friends, no money, no record deal at the time.
 Literally I had nothing."
 In 2016, she released her third studio album Front Row Seat to Earth, on Mexican Summer to critical acclaim, and toured throughout Europe and the States.
-NPR wrote that the album reexamines "intimacy and idealism in ways that showcase Mering's gift for measuring and mediating heady emotions."
+NPR wrote that the album re-examines "intimacy and idealism in ways that showcase Mering's gift for measuring and mediating heady emotions."
 Mering stated the songs on the album were largely inspired by the isolation she felt while living in New York.

-On February 12, 2019, a new studio album titled Titanic Rising was announced and available to pre-order on her website, along with dates of her upcoming tour.
-The album was released by Sub Pop on April 5, 2019 to critical acclaim.
-Mering describes Titanic Rising as "The Kinks meet WWII or Bob Seger meets Enya."
-Other influences include Kate Bush and Karen Carpenter of the Carpenters.
-Titanic Rising is described as a record about romantic disappointment, damaged reality, and finding hope.
+On February 12, 2019, a new studio album was announced and available to pre-order on her website, along with dates of her upcoming tour.
+The album Titanic Rising was released by Sub Pop, on April 5, 2019 and received critical acclaim.
+Mering described Titanic Rising as "The Kinks meet WWII or Bob Seger meets Enya."
+Titanic Rising was described as a record about romantic disappointment, damaged reality, and finding hope.